Seeing the Positive Impacts of Policy Research

 Research Assistant, China Institute for Reform and Development

-As a graduate student at Illinois Tech and then as a policy researcher at a think tank, Yinman Zhong’s vision of policymaking has expanded, and so have her career goals.Yinman Zhong (M.P.A. ’16)
+As a graduate student at Illinois Tech and then as a policy researcher at a think tank, Yinman Zhong’s vision of policymaking has expanded, and so have her career goals.Yinman Zhong (M.P.P.A. ’16)

-After completing her Master of Public Administration (M.P.A.) degree at Stuart School of Business, Yinman Zhong applied what she had learned to secure a highly sought research position at the China Institute for Reform and Development (CIRD), a leading non-governmental think tank in China.
+After completing her Master of Public Policy and Administration (M.P.P.A.) degree at Stuart School of Business, Yinman Zhong applied what she had learned to secure a highly sought research position at the China Institute for Reform and Development (CIRD), a leading non-governmental think tank in China.

 She has worked on a variety of research projects at CIRD that are international in scope.
 For example, Zhong has collected and analyzed data on the middle-class in Japan and South Korea for a project on expanding China’s middle-income group and worked on a study about a potential Free Trade Agreement between China and the European Union.
 In addition, she has published articles in journals and newspapers, such as Social Governance Review and Economic Information Daily, and written reports for CIRD Policy Brief.